H-E-M-A-27/Project-DS5010-Team-11/README.md

 Then the **```kmeans_assignment()```** method has to be called for the allocation of each data point to its nearest centroid based on the distances and returns a list of each data point's closest centroid.

 #### 4. Recomputing the centroids of newly formed clusters:
-Centroid re-calculation is done using **```recalc_centroids()```** method that takes the centroids previously assigned to the data points and the data set as input.
-It finds the average of all the data points of each centroid and moves the centroid to that average.
-This method returns re-calculated/new centroids.
+Centroid re-calculation is done by finding the average of all the data points of each centroid and moves the centroid to that average.

 ## Getting Started
 ### Format of the Data set: